sinitame/epfl-ada-project/README.md

 - Are there trends in the number of accidents over time?
 - Is there a link between driver (age, gender, ..) and accidents ?
 - Are there roads which are more dangerous than others ?
-- What is the influence of radars on the accident rate in a given road ?
 - How much weather conditions influence accident rates ?
 - Are there some conditions (weather, location, ..) that can affect the dangerousness of accidents ?